| |

 In this case, it seems related to the feline thyroid gland, as you said that the body is covered with scabs and fur is missing in patches and has lost weight.
 All of these signs indicate that your cat is possibly experiencing thyroid problems.

-This does not mean that other possibilities should be eliminated, it is possible that your cat has secondary conditions as well, related to feline skin infections or parasitic infestations.
 It is recommended that you use a quality medicated shampoo such as Clinical Care Antiseptic Antifungal Medicated Shampoo to bathe your cat.
 You can also try some natural remedies such as Skin and Coat Tonic, which can help to improve the health status of the skin and coat.
 This will help to reduce local symptoms such as itching, scabs, lesions and fur loss.

 Additionally, groom your cat regularly as diseased cats usually do not groom themselves on a regular basis.
 You can try a furball remedy such as Furball Dr. as well.